Russian shelling kills 5 in tough eastern Ukraine combat

 “The pattern of delivery of Western aid has powerfully shaped the pattern of this conflict,” the Institute for the Study of War, a U.S.-based think tank, said late Sunday.

+The British Ministry of Defense noted Monday that the Kremlin never formally rescinded last September’s order for a partial mobilization of reservists that boosted troop numbers for combat in Ukraine.
+It said Russia may be keeping the door open for further call-ups.

+“The Russian leadership highly likely continues to search for ways to meet the high number of personnel required to resource any future major offensive in Ukraine, while minimizing domestic dissent,” it said in a tweet.

-But Kremlin spokesman Dmitry Peskov insisted that supplies of Western weapons won’t stop Russia.
+Kremlin spokesman Dmitry Peskov insisted that supplies of Western weapons won’t stop Russia.

 “Ukraine keeps demanding new weapons and the West is encouraging those demands,” Peskov said in a conference call with reporters Monday.
 “It’s a deadlock, it results in a significant escalation and makes NATO countries increasingly involved in the conflict.”